+(a) Views of BOD on

+system to o red luce

+liauidity Risl <

-9.1 Q ualitative Disclosures (a) Views of BOD on system to reduce liquidity Risk Liquidity risk is the risk that a given security or asset cannot be traded quickly enough in the market to prevent a loss (or make the required profit) or when a bank is unable to fulfill its commitments in time when payment falls due.
-Thus, liquidity risk can be of two types: Funding liquidity risk: The risk that a firm will be unable to meet its current and future cash flow and collateral needs without affecting its daily operations or its financial condition Market liquidity risk: The risk that a firm cannot easily offset or sell a position without incurring a loss because of inadequate depth in the market Banking organization, where off-balance sheet exposure is significant or has strong dependency on corporate deposit or experiencing step asset (i.e. primarily credit portfolio or investment book) growth is exposed to high level of Liquidity risk.
-Liquidity risk should not be seen in isolation, because financial risks are not mutually exclusive and liquidity risk is often triggered by consequence of other financial risks such as credit risk, interest rate risk, foreign exchange risk etc. Methods used to measure Liquidity risk In context of Pillar 3 (Supervisory Review Process) of RBCA, the necessity of proper assessment and management of liquidity risk carries pivotal role in ICAAP of banks.
-In the perspective of Bangladesh, identifying and monitoring the driving factors of liquidity risk is viewed from the following aspects: Regulatory Liquidity Indicators (RLIs): Cash Reserve Requirement (CRR) Statutory Liquidity Ratio (SLR) Medium Term Funding Ratio (MTFR) Maximum Cumulative Outflow (MCO) Advance Deposit Ratio (ADR)/Investment Deposit Ratio (IDR) Liquidity Coverage Ratio (LCR) Net Stable Funding Raito (NSFR) Bank's own liquidity monitoring tools: J Wholesale Borrowing and Funding Guidelines J Liquidity Contingency Plan J Management Action Trigger (MAT) Computation of Capital Charge against Liquidity Risk: If annual average of any RLIs of any bank falls bellow Bangladesh Bank's requirement the bank will be required to maintain additional capital for that RLI (or those RLIs).
+Liquidity risk is the risk that a given security or asset cannot be traded quickly enough in the market to prevent a loss (or make the required profit) or when a bank is unable to fulfill its commitments in time when payment falls due.
+Thus, liquidity risk can be of two types:

+Funding liquidity risk: The risk that a firm will be unable to meet its current and future cash flow and collateral needs without affecting its daily operations or its financial condition

+Market liquidity risk: The risk that a firm cannot easily offset or sell a position without incurring a loss because of inadequate depth in the market

+Banking organization, where off-balance sheet exposure is significant or has strong dependency on corporate deposit or experiencing step asset (i.e. primarily credit portfolio or investment book) growth is exposed to high level of Liquidity risk.
+Liquidity risk should not be seen in isolation, because financial risks are not mutually exclusive and liquidity risk is often triggered by consequence of other financial risks such as credit risk, interest rate risk, foreign exchange risk etc.

+Methods used to measure Liquidity risk

+In context of Pillar 3 (Supervisory Review Process) of RBCA, the necessity of proper assessment and management of liquidity risk carries pivotal role in ICAAP of banks.
+In the perspective of Bangladesh, identifying and monitoring the driving factors of liquidity risk is viewed from the following aspects:

+Regulatory Liquidity Indicators (RLIs):

+- Cash Reserve Requirement (CRR)

+- Statutory Liquidity Ratio (SLR)

+- Medium Term Funding Ratio (MTFR)

+- Maximum Cumulative Outflow (MCO)

+- Advance Deposit Ratio (ADR)/Investment Deposit Ratio (IDR)

+- Liquidity Coverage Ratio (LCR)

+- Net Stable Funding Raito (NSFR)

+Bank's own liquidity monitoring tools:

+- Wholesale Borrowing and Funding Guidelines

+- Liquidity Contingency Plan

+- Management Action Trigger (MAT)

+Computation of Capital Charge against Liquidity Risk: If annual average of any RLIs of any bank falls bellow Bangladesh Bank's requirement the bank will be required to maintain additional capital for that RLI (or those RLIs).

 As per Bangladesh Bank guideline management maintain sufficient CRR and SLR.

-Liquidity risk management system In December 2014, the Bangladesh Bank started to two new liquidity metrics as part of the implementation of Basel III.
+Liquidity risk management system

+In December 2014, the Bangladesh Bank started to two new liquidity metrics as part of the implementation of Basel III.
 These are a short term liquidity stress metric, the Liquidity Coverage Ratio (LCR) a longer term funding metric and the Net Stable Funding Ratio (NSFR).
 Banks have to maintain LCR and NSFR are at a minimum of 100%.

-Policies and processes for mitigating liquidity risk Bangladesh Commerce Bank Limited Asset-Liability Management Committee (ALCO) has responsibility for monitoring liquidity measures and limits.
+Policies and processes for mitigating liquidity risk

+Bangladesh Commerce Bank Limited Asset-Liability Management Committee (ALCO) has responsibility for monitoring liquidity measures and limits.
 Liquidity is maintained in excess of the maximum cumulative outflows calculated within these stress tests.
 Board Risk Management Committee set policies and process to mitigate all risks including Liquidity risk.

-(b) Liquidity Coverage Ratio Particulars BDT in Crore Net Stable Funding Liquidity Coverage Ratio 107.11% Ratio (NSFR) Net Stable Funding Ratio (NSFR) 133.14%
+(b) Liquidity Coverage Ratio Particulars BDT in Crore Net Stable Funding Liquidity Coverage Ratio 118.68% Ratio (NSFR) Net Stable Funding Ratio (NSFR) 143.58%

-Stock of High quality Stock of High quality liquid assets 755.85 liquid assets Total net Total net cash outflows over the next 30 calendar days 517.23 cash outflows over the Available amount of stable funding 3017.53 next 30 calendar days Required amount of stable funding 2266.41 Available amount of stable funding Required amount of stable funding
+Stock of High quality Stock of High quality liquid assets 154.05

+liquid assets Total net 9 1 7 1 544.96

+cash outflows over the Available amount of stable funding 2886.50

+next 30 calendar days Required amount of stable funding 2158.49

+Available amount of

+stable funding

+Required amount of

+stable funding